Mammoth Memory

 Take them away `=` `4`

-So the value between the first term and the consistent difference `=4`
+The value before the first term `=4`

 iii.
 Adding the two together we get the formula for this sequence as: